Nats’ pitching problems come through loud and clear again during a 7-6 loss to the Reds

 Then an evolving, revolving bullpen offered a shot in Washington’s final nine games.

-“A lot of hard work, a lot of sacrifice to get here,” Romero said in the dugout, speaking in Spanish through a team interpreter as Clay said his goodbyes to Blanco.
+“A lot of hard work, a lot of sacrifice to get here,” Romero explained in the dugout, speaking in Spanish through a team interpreter, right as Clay said goodbye to Blanco.
 “I’m so happy for a chance.”

 The Nationals (64-91) jumped ahead of the Reds (80-75) once Soto walked, Josh Bell singled and Luis García doubled in Soto with two outs in the first against starter Vladimir Gutierrez.
 Fedde, shaky throughout, finished with seven hits, three walks and a lone strikeout on his line over 4⅔ innings.
 When he exited, fresh off a free pass for Tyler Stephenson, rookie Mason Thompson entered and stranded two with a strikeout of Farmer.
 But that soon became the second-biggest cleanup of the night.

-For the sixth, Manager Dave Martinez had lefty Alberto Baldonado to face the bottom of Cincinnati’s order.
+For the sixth, Martinez had lefty Alberto Baldonado face the bottom of Cincinnati’s order.
 But Baldonado had trouble and wasn’t helped by his defense.
 Eugenio Suárez poked a leadoff single.
 Tucker Barnhart flied out, settling the inning, before TJ Friedl skied a popup that dropped between Stevenson in left and Lane Thomas in center.
 And when Baldonado walked pinch hitter Asdrúbal Cabrera, Romero got the call.

 So the second appearance of his career was a bases-loaded, one-out jam against the top of the Reds’ lineup.
 In turn, Romero induced a weak popup to first and a grounder right back to him, pumping his mid-90s heat and a slider.
 He calmly fielded it and tossed to Bell, threat extinguished.

 From there, Machado logged a choppy seventh and Murphy worked a one-two-three eighth.
-But Castellanos, Murphy’s fifth batter, got the best of the reliever and the Nationals on Murphy’s 21st pitch.
-Castellanos rocked a middle-in fastball, 97 mph and a bit up.
+But Castellanos, Murphy’s fifth batter, got the best of the reliever and the Nationals on his 21st pitch.
 In theory, six runs should be enough to win a baseball game in 2021.
 The MLB average per contest is right around 4.6.

+“I was happy to be back out there, had good results in the eighth,” Murphy said before nodding to the inches that separate teams.
+“In the ninth, just didn’t get it far enough in.”